-Foundation for the future: Supports should lay the foundation for a positive future, including optimum health, choice, learning, participation, and wellbeing.
+Foundation for the future: Supports should lay the foundation for a positive future, including optimum health, choice, learning, self-identity, participation, and wellbeing.

-Ethical: Supports must be ethical to protect the rights of children and families.
+Ethical: Supports should be ethical to protect the rights of the child and family.

-Culturally safe: Practitioners should acknowledge and respect the values, knowledge, preferences and cultural perspectives of the child and family, and reflect on their own cultural knowledge and competency in delivering services.
+Culturally safe: Practitioners should acknowledge and respect the values, knowledge, preferences, and cultural perspectives of the child and family, and reflect on their own cultural knowledge and competency in delivering services.